BULLOCK'S FASHION SQUARE

 Southern California's Bullock's Realty Company selected Orange County for the location of their first FASHION SQUARE shopping center.
 It would be built in the northern corporate limits of Santa Ana, on a 45-acre parcel.
 The site was located 31 miles southeast of downtown Los Angeles and was adjacent to the Santa Ana Freeway, which had opened to traffic in 1956.

-BULLOCK'S FASHION SQUARE was designed by William Pereira & Charles Luckman, Burke, Kober & Nicolais and H.C.
-Chambers and Lester Hibbard.
+BULLOCK'S FASHION SQUARE was designed by the firms William Pereira & Charles Luckman, Burke, Kober & Nicolais and H.G.
+Chambers & Lester Hibbard.
 The 560,000 square foot complex consisted of eight store blocks, with Bullock's Santa Ana as its anchor.
 This 4-level (336,000 square foot) department store was the chain's sixth branch.

 At its official grand opening, held on September 17, 1958, BULLOCK'S FASHION SQUARE housed thirty-two tenants.
 These included Harris & Frank, Desmond's, J.J.
 Haggerty's, See's Candies and a 3-level (30,000 square foot) I. Magnin.
 There were lushly-landscaped courts and concourses, displaying 400 trees and 10,000 plants.
 Floral arrangements were replaced four times a year to reflect the changing seasons.